 Molly Sheridan is a writer, editor, and producer specializing in classical and experimental music, with a focus on multimedia content designed for the web.
 A winner of ASCAP’s Deems Taylor Award for music journalism, she is the executive editor of NewMusicBox and Counterstream Radio, both programs of New Music USA.

 She hosted Carnegie Hall’s Sound Insights podcast series and her writing has appeared in publications such as TimeOut, The Washington Post, Serious Eats, and on her ArtsJournal blog, Mind the Gap.
 Prior to joining the media staff, Sheridan worked for the American Symphony Orchestra League, where she was associate editor of Symphony magazine and the League’s webmaster.
 She attended the Honors Tutorial College at Ohio University, earning a bachelor’s in journalism with a specialization in violin performance and French in 1999.

-She currently divides her time between New York City and Baltimore, where she lives with her husband, the saxophonist Brian Sacawa, and cooks for Wonderland Kitchen.
+She currently divides her time between New York City and Baltimore, where she spends her weekends cooking for Wonderland Kitchen.

 Alexandra Gardner is the associate editor for NewMusicBox.org and technical producer CounterstreamRadio.org.
 An active audio producer and engineer, she has provided production, consulting and training services for organizations and individuals, and most recently worked for National Public Radio, on programs such as All Things Considered and Performance Today.